HyperCells/HyperCells.github.io/source/contents/GettingStarted/getSetGo_HyperBloch.md

 norbits = 1;
 ```

-Next, we need to assign parameters which describe the tight-binding model.
-This is achieved through the vertices and edges with the model graph and the use of <code class="code-Mathematica">Associtation</code>s.
+Next, we need to assign the parameters which describe the tight-binding model.
+This is achieved through the vertices and edges specified in the model graph.
+Each, should be associated with a coupling constant such that they can be called through a function or an <code class="code-Mathematica">Association</code>.

+###### On-site terms

 **On-site** terms in the Hamiltonian are associated with vertices in the model graph.
 As such, it is instructive to explicitly print these vertices by using the function <code class="code-Mathematica">VertexList</code>, which takes as argument the graph representation: